microsoft/vscode-python/PYTHON_INTERACTIVE_TROUBLESHOOTING.md

 sys.version
 ```

-### The second step (if changing the python version doesn't work) is to install Jupyter
+### The second step (if changing the Python version doesn't work) is to install Jupyter

 You can do this in a number of different ways: